eduayuso/kmm-mvi-compose-swiftui/README.md

 ## Setup
 * The app use the API https://dummyapi.io/ to fetch the data, you have to indicate the app id of your dummyapi.io account.
 * For Android app add a property called "dummyapi.key" in local.properties (in project root) with yout dummyapi.io app id.
-* For iOS add a custom property called: "DummyApiKey" with yout dummyapi.io app id.
+* For iOS add a custom property called: "DummyApiKey" in your Info.plist with yout dummyapi.io app id.

 ## Android:
 ![Alt Text](demo.gif)